Zeioth/dooku.nvim/README.md

 -- typedoc specific settings
 typedoc_filetypes = { "typescript" } -- for this filetypes use doxygen
 doxygen_docs_dir = "docs"                                                        -- the typedoc dir.
 typedoc_html_file = "index.html"                                                 -- html file to open with :DookuOpen.
-typedoc_clone_config_repo = "https://github.com/Zeioth/vim-typedoc-template.git" -- repo to clone if auto_setup.
+This path starts in doxygen_docs_dir, instead of the root directory. typedoc_clone_config_repo = "https://github.com/Zeioth/vim-typedoc-template.git" -- repo to clone if auto_setup.
 typedoc_clone_to_dir = "vim-typedoc-template"                                    -- clone into this dir.
 typedoc_clone_cmd_post = ""                                                      -- runs a command after cloning.
-If you set this option manually, make sure you copy 'typedoc.json' from 'typedoc_clone_to_dir', into the root directory in the command.
+If you set this option manually, make sure you copy 'typedoc.json' from 'typedoc_clone_to_dir', into the root directory here.
 ```

 ## Troubleshooting
 If you have the option `auto_setup` enabled, and you are running `:DookuGenerate` on your project for the first time, you will have to run the command two times.
 One for auto setup to kick in, and a second one to actually generate the docs.

+## FAQ
+* **Explain `:DookuAutoSetup` to me in detail**: All this command do is to clone a repo `clone_config_repo` into a dir `clone_to_dir` inside your project root, and then run a command `clone_cmd_post` to copy the files from the cloned repo to another location, if needed.
+Normally you don't need to touch any of these options, but you can.
+This is useful in two scenarios: 1) When you prefer to use your own repo instead of the default ones.
+2) If your are working with a project that don't follow the conventions.

 ## Credits
 This is a lua port of the vim plugin [vim-dooku](https://github.com/Zeioth/vim-dooku).